Crude up about 2 percent as U.S. oil products jump; eyes on Iran

 Since the start of the peak U.S. driving season at the end of May, oil products have been remarkably strong on expectations of higher fuel demand.
 The Reuters poll called for a drop of 300,000 barrels in gasoline stocks.

-The rally in oil products bumped up the "crack," or profit margin, refiners derive from processing crude into gasoline CL-RB1=R and diesel CL-HO1=R, after a recent slump in such margins.
+The rally in oil products bumped up the "crack," or profit margin, refiners derive from processing crude into gasoline and diesel, after a recent slump in such margins.

 "I'm guessing people who were short the ULSD and gasoline cracks the past few days took some profit to push those markets higher," said David Thompson, executive vice president of energy commodities brokerage Powerhouse in Washington.
 "Technical and buy-stop orders were probably activated in the process."